LyceanEM/LyceanEM.github.io/_posts/2025-06-04-LyceanEM-Release-0-1-0.md

 ---

-I'm delighted to announce the version 0.1.0 release of `LyceanEM`.
+I'm delighted to announce the version 0.1.0 release of [LyceanEM](https://documentation.lyceanem.com/en/latest/).
 The support of the Net Zero Innovation Portfolio has allowed us to complete the first major release of our development roadmap.
 This includes :

-Computational efficiency and scalability: The computational efficiency of LyceanEM has been improved, and it can now be used on a wider range of hardware platforms, including desktop computers and high-performance computing (HPC) clusters with a single conda command and simplified dependencies.
-This will make LyceanEM more accessible to a wider range of users.
+Computational efficiency and scalability: The computational efficiency of [LyceanEM](https://documentation.lyceanem.com/en/latest/) has been improved, and it can now be used on a wider range of hardware platforms, including desktop computers and high-performance computing (HPC) clusters with a single conda command and simplified dependencies.
+This will make [LyceanEM](https://documentation.lyceanem.com/en/latest/) more accessible to a wider range of users.
 This has been demonstrated for antenna arrays with up to a million antennas so far.
 Appropriate HPC compute should enable the modelling of antenna arrays suitable for space-based solar power and other applications with over a billion antenna elements.

-Core propagation engine: The core propagation engine of LyceanEM has been upgraded to include more realistic models of lossy propagation and atmospheric effects for each layer of the atmosphere.
-This will make LyceanEM more accurate and versatile for a wider range of applications.
-Atmospheric propagation models have been added to LyceanEM, including the ITU-R P.676-11 model for atmospheric absorption and rain attenuation.
+Core propagation engine: The core propagation engine of [LyceanEM](https://documentation.lyceanem.com/en/latest/) has been upgraded to include more realistic models of lossy propagation and atmospheric effects for each layer of the atmosphere.
+This will make [LyceanEM](https://documentation.lyceanem.com/en/latest/) more accurate and versatile for a wider range of applications.
+Atmospheric propagation models have been added to [LyceanEM](https://documentation.lyceanem.com/en/latest/), including the ITU-R P.676-11 model for atmospheric absorption and rain attenuation.

-Modelling fidelity: New features and functions have been added to LyceanEM that will allow users to model electromagnetic systems with greater fidelity.
+Modelling fidelity: New features and functions have been added to [LyceanEM](https://documentation.lyceanem.com/en/latest/) that will allow users to model electromagnetic systems with greater fidelity.
 This includes support for importing antenna patterns and time domain sources, as well as the development of open source standards for antenna array designs, antenna patterns and field sources, and wireless power transfer.